OpenSorceress/Sizer-Soze/README.md

+# sizer-soze

+Node version of the wonderful Sizer-Soze project

 # What is the cost of your non-responsive images?

 We've been talking about responsive images for years now, but what is